 If there's one silver lining here, it's that Emirates' fun fifth-freedom routes from the U.S. to Europe aren't getting hit nearly as hard with these fee hikes.
 Emirates flies from Newark (EWR) to Athens (ATH) as well as New York City (JFK) to Milan (MXP) – a route operated on Emirates' excellent Airbus A380.
 While flying Emirates business class roundtrip to Dubai would cost you nearly $1,800 in taxes and fees, you'll still pay under $250 on these European routes – plus 108,000 miles or more.

 Whether it's $5.60 on a one-way domestic flight or $1,000-plus on a British Airways first class redemption to London-Heathrow (LHR), paying some cash is an unavoidable part of the points and miles world.
 One of the biggest battles in using points and miles wisely is all about limiting those cash costs, using airline programs that don't pass on such substantial taxes and fees.

 Unfortunately, Emirates has made that much, much harder.
 And seeing as the airline has limited the ability to book its flights through partner airlines by ending its partnership with Alaska Airlines, which was once the go-to way to book Emirates First Class – you might just have to stomach these higher cash costs if you're set on flying up front with the Dubai-based airline.

 Thrifty Tip: Try booking Emirates through Air Canada Aeroplan to save your cash!

 This hurts, Emirates.
 This really hurts.

 Emirates Skywards have emerged as far and away the best way to book Emirates business and first class flights.
-But now taxes on these award tickets have increased by as much as 100% or more.
-And with fuel costs on the rise, this might not be the last time we see an airline drastically increase the cash costs even when using your miles.
+But now taxes on these award tickets have increased to practically laughable levels.